watson-coder1/Complete-GlintaAfricaBilling/README.md

 This Software is Free and Open Source, Without any Warranty.

-Even if the software is free, but Technical Support is not, Technical Support Start from Rp 500.000 or $50
+Even if the software is free, but Technical Support is not, Technical Support Start from Ksh 500/=  or $5

 If you chat me for any technical support, you need to pay,